 A regular bus service runs from Grenoble to Bourg-d’Oisans offering an alternative to needing your own car This is also handy for any non-cyclists in your group who can choose to take a day trip to Grenoble and explore the broader region while others are out cycling.
 Further information regarding bus services to the region can be accessed here.

-Owing to its popularity as acycling destination there are a number of accommodation providers in the Oisans Region who cater specifically for the cycling market.
-Typically these establishments provide secure bike lock up and maintenance areas, bike wash down area, special catering and of course plenty of local advice on conditions and where to ride.
-A number of these places also operate tour style businesses where you stay in the one place and ride set routes each day which are fully supported.
-To help plan you stay we have included a list of the cycling specific accommodation options below.
+The good news is because cycling in Le Bourg d’Oisans is so popular there are a number of accommodation providers in and around this French village who cater specifically to the cycling market.
+Typically these establishments provide secure bike lock-up and maintenance areas, bike wash down areas, special catering, and of course plenty of local advice on conditions and where to ride.
+A number of these places also operate tour-style businesses where you stay in one place and ride set routes each day which are fully supported.
+To help plan your stay we have included a list of the cycling-specific accommodation options below.

 There are plenty of other options available to you if this style of accommodation is not what you are after.
 To help you plan we have provided links to a number of booking sites so you can see what is available.
 Have a look at our page on French accommodation types if you are not sure what is available.

-There are no shortage of places to eat and drink in the area and we generally turn to tripadvisor.com to look at options for restaurants and cafés or just take a punt on a place that looks nice and busy and is open and serving food.
+There is no shortage of places to eat and drink in the area and we generally turn to tripadvisor.com to look at options for restaurants and cafés or just take a punt on a place that looks nice and busy and is open and serving food.
 We have yet to be disappointed.

-There are a number of weekly farmers markets in the Oisans region that are worth checking out if you have the time.
-Here you will find lots of fresh fruit and vegetables as well as local cheeses, small goods, seafood and meats.
+There are a number of weekly farmer’s markets in the Oisans region that are worth checking out if you have the time.
+Here you will find lots of fresh fruit and vegetables as well as local cheeses, small goods, seafood, and meats.

 Times for the markets are:

-Le Bourg-d’Oisans– Saturday morning year round, Wednesday mornings in the Summer months
+Le Bourg-d’Oisans– Saturday morning year-round, Wednesday mornings in the Summer months

 Allemont– Monday morning